Intermodulation Interference Detection in 6G Networks: A Machine Learning Approach: System Model

 We consider a system composed of a single base station (BS) with multiple transmit (i.e., downlink) and receive (i.e., uplink) frequencies each of a bandwidth $B$.
 Intermodulation interference sources and user equipment devices (UEs) are independently scattered in the service area of the BS.
 The system uses frequency division duplex (FDD) mode of operation, even though time division duplex (TDD) is also possible jointly with an FDD deployment or when different uplink-downlink frame configurations are elected for different frequency bands.

-The system uses orthogonal frequency division multiplexing (OFDM) in both uplink and downlink.
-For simplicity of notation in the representation of the OFDM waveform in the time domain, we choose the \review{$k$-th OFDM subcarrier} at the \review{time instant $n$} using quadrature amplitude modulation and center frequency $f_c$ and \review{write:
+The system uses orthogonal frequency division multiplexing (OFDM) in both uplink and downlink\footnote{We use OFDM as an umbrella term that may include proposed 6G variants (e.g., the Discrete Fourier Transform spread OFDM waveform in 5G).}.
+For simplicity of notation in the representation of the OFDM waveform in the time domain, we choose the {$k$-th OFDM subcarrier} at the {time instant $n$} using quadrature amplitude modulation and center frequency $f_c$ and {write:

-where $A_{c,k}$} is a complex signal of the inphase and quadrature components, $\Delta f$ is the OFDM subcarrier spacing, \review{$T$ is the subcarrier duration}, and $g_B(t)$ is the sinc pulse shaping function with bandwidth $B$.
+where $A_{c,k}$} is a complex signal of the inphase and quadrature components, $\Delta f$ is the OFDM subcarrier spacing, {$T$ is the subcarrier duration}, and $g_B(t)$ is a \textit{windowed} sinc pulse shaping function with bandwidth $B$.
 There are $N_\text{SC}$ subcarriers in one physical resource block (PRB).
 The number of subcarriers $N_\text{SC} = \lfloor B / \Delta f\rfloor$.
 A PRB is the smallest non-overlapping frequency resource allocated in the fourth generation of wireless communication and its present evolutions \cite{3gpp38300}.
 The number of PRBs available for allocation ($N_\text{PRB} > 0$) depends on the bandwidth $B$.

-To potentially have intermodulation interference on the uplink frequency band, at least two subcarriers (one from each transmit frequency) have to be combined at a non-linearity (e.g., intermodulation interference sources) such that their product falls in band with the uplink frequency band.
-We represent this non-linearity as a $p$-th order polynomial $q\colon x\mapsto \sum_{k=1}^p a_kx^k$, with $a_k\neq 0$.
+To potentially have intermodulation interference on the uplink or receive frequency band $B^\prime$, at least two subcarriers (one from each transmit frequency) have to be combined at a non-linearity (e.g., intermodulation interference sources) such that their product falls in band with the uplink frequency band.
+We represent this non-linearity as an $m$-th order polynomial $q\colon x\mapsto \sum_{k=1}^m a_kx^k$, with $a_k\neq 0$.